 Next.js

-@interfere/next: a build plugin, the ingest route, and a provider for the App Router.NestJS
+@interfere/next: a build plugin, server instrumentation, and a provider for the App Router.NestJS

 @interfere/nest: a backend module plus instrument.ts for server error capture.FAQ